The goals of the authorization system are to:

 statementsof the new Access Policy for the resource.
 See the Defining an Access Policy documentation for more information on that.

-permissions_assignmentattribute of the new Access Policy for the resource.
+creation_hooksattribute of the new Access Policy for the resource.
 See the Adding Automatic Permissions for New Objects documentation for more information on that.

 Ship that Access Policy as the class attribute

 NamedModelViewSet.
-This will contain both the
+This will contain the

-permissions_assignmentattributes.
+LOCKED_ROLESattribute accordingly.
 See the Shipping a Default Access Policy documentation for more information on this.

 Enforce the Policy: